KazumaKan/Project_CPE495/README.md

 Building a machine learning model to predict the Air Quality Index (AQI).

-Currently built models include:
+Currently built models include :
 - **Decision Tree** 🌳
 - **Random Forest** 🌲
 - **Lasso Regression** 🧮
 - **XGBoost** 🚀

-In the future, additional models will be added, such as:
+In the future, additional models will be added, such as :
 - **Deep Learning Models** 💻

 ## Advice 💡